galeone/galeone.github.io/_posts/2024-04-06-rag-for-tabular-data-postgresql-gemini-go.md

 }
 ```

-We created a `ChatSession` with Gemini giving the model a fake history as context and sending the JSON-serialized user-data as it's only source of information.
+We created a `ChatSession` with Gemini giving the model a fake history as context and sending the JSON-serialized user data as it's only source of information.

 For example, a (partial) report generated is: